 Billings Law, LLC is the only Ohio law firm that has been a member of both the Ohio Restaurant Association and the Ohio Hotel & Lodging Association.
 The firm has also an active member of the American Bar Association's Hotels, Resorts & Tourism Committee.

 A licensed attorney since 1994, Doug Billings has represented hospitality clients since his very first day as a lawyer.
-In the years since, Doug has represented many national and regional hospitality chains in large, complex and highly-contested matters, including many high-profile foodborne outbreak matters.
-Doug has helped his clients recover, to date, more than $240 million.
+During these past three decades, Doug has represented numerous national and regional hospitality chains in large, complex and hotly-contested disputes, including many high-profile foodborne outbreak matters.
+As as result, Doug's clients have recovered nearly $250 million in lost income and other damages.

-Our unique professional and educational background allow us to quickly understand the legal and business needs of our hospitality and gaming clients.
-Our time is therefore spent solving our client's problems, rather than getting up to speed on the unique aspects of their industry.
-This saves our clients critical time and money.
+Doug's unique professional and educational background allow him to quickly understand the legal and business needs of the firm's hospitality and gaming clients.
+Our time is therefore spent solving resovling client issues, rather than getting up to speed on the unique aspects of the gaming and hospitality industries.
+This saves clients critical time and money.

 LODGING: Hotels, Motels, Resorts, Bed & Breakfasts, Mixed Use

-GAMING: Casinos, Resorts, Bar Owners, and other Operators
+GAMING: Casinos, Resorts, Bar Owners, Manufacturers, and other Operators

 FOOD AND BEVERAGE: Restaurants, Bars, Caterers, Event Centers, Distilleries, Breweries, Food Trucks, Food Manufacturers